About This Course

 Qualified and experienced scientists from Science, Engineering and Food Science (SEFS) at UCC lecture on the course, in particular professors and lecturers in chemistry, analytical chemistry, pharmaceutical chemistry and materials science.
 There are also a number of guest lectures from Tyndall National Institute, invited guest speakers from other institutes and invited guest lectures from industry.
 An important aspect of the course is the industry-led teaching agenda and the support the course has from industry in delivering the industry-led workshops and facilitating on-site visits.

 Why Choose This Course

 This is the most established Analytical MSc course in Ireland and is amongst the more popular MSc courses studied in UCC.
-This MSc course in particular has great international success in attracting students from all over the World due to the industry-led teaching agenda.
-The industry relevant curriculum offered to students and the opportunity to complete a six-month placement in industry or an academic research lab has also impacted greatly on the student experience.
-The global recognition of the course is also evident from our international alumni that maintains contact through a dedicated LinkedIn group.
+This MSc course, in particular, has great international success in attracting students from all over the World due to the industry-led teaching agenda.
+The industry-relevant curriculum offered to students and the opportunity to complete a six-month placement in industry or an academic research lab has also impacted greatly on the student experience.
+The global recognition of the course is also evident from our international alumni that maintain contact through a dedicated LinkedIn group.

 This MSc course gives students a broad foundation in analytical chemistry and its application in an industrial setting.
-It also provides them an opportunity to gain much sought-after and valued industry relevant training and qualification in an analytical division.
-This course is internationally recognised for its award-winning and high quality students with >90% of students finding employment in industry or going on to further their studies through PhD.
+It also provides them with an opportunity to gain much sought-after and valued industry relevant training and qualification in an analytical division.
+This course is internationally recognised for its award-winning and high-quality students with >90% of students finding employment in industry or going on to further their studies through Ph.D.